 UserTribe has agreed on internal rules of security of information, which contain instructions and precautions protecting user’s personal data against determination, loss, or amendments against unauthorized publication and against that unauthorized person get access or knowledge to the user’s personal information.
-For this UserTribe has specific named person for staff to turn to, if a breach occurs and procedures for reporting a breach within 72 hours to the Data Protection Agency.
+For this UserTribe has a specific named person for staff to turn to, if a breach occurs and procedures for reporting a breach within 72 hours to the Data Protection Agency.
 Additionally, UserTribe is a Danish Company whose primary offices are in Copenhagen.
 All websites in use are hosted within the EU as well as backups of the information contained in multiple EU cities.
-Any information that is transferred outside of the EU has the appropriate contractual and security measures in place to ensure that the personal data is protected to industry standard levels.
+Any information that is transferred outside of the EU has the appropriate contractual and security measures in place to ensure that the personal data is protected to industry-standard levels.

 Our customer relationship management, marketing and accounting systems for all our businesses are either EU-based or hosted by companies participating in the EU-US Privacy Shield Framework.